Cl0ck21/lupLabStudentRecords-AdityaSharma/README.md

 Also, there seems to be an issue in opening up any of the function files in Level 2 and 3, it seems like if you just click on the files in the project file directory on the left, Matlab throws an error, the workaround for this is to

-1. right click on functions->
+right click on functions->open function

-2. 2. then click "open function" within any file you are able to open (you should be able to open analyzeStudentRecords.m).
+within any file you are able to open (you should be able to open analyzeStudentRecords.m).
-   3.
-   4. Sorry about this issue, I will try to fix this is I have the time, but this is a low priority for me since it is more of a convenience issue.
+Sorry about this issue, I will try to fix this is I have the time, but this is a low priority for me since it is more of a convenience issue.

 Please keep in mind you can still view any of the files as text files outside of Matlab if you prefer, although it will not look as nice.